Rogers Commission Report: Role of Richard Feynman

 "For a successful technology," Feynman concluded, "reality must take precedence over public relations, for nature cannot be fooled."
 Feynman later wrote about the investigation in his 1988 book What Do You Care What Other People Think?.
 The second half of the book covers the investigation and the issues between science and politics, and includes the appendix he wrote.

-Feynman later reported that, although he had believed he was making discoveries about the problems at NASA on his own, he eventually realized that either NASA or contractor personnel, in an apparent effort to anonymously focus attention on these problem areas, had carefully led him to the evidence which would support the conclusions on which he would later report.
+Feynman reported that, though he had believed he was making discoveries about the problems at NASA on his own, he realized that either NASA or contractor personnel, in an effort to anonymously focus attention on these problem areas, had carefully led him to the evidence which would support the conclusions on which he would later report.

 Result

 The Rogers Commission offered nine recommendations on improving safety in the space shuttle program, and NASA was directed by President Reagan to report back within thirty days as to how it planned to implement those recommendations.
 This is a summary of the chapter of Recommendations: